cgwire/zou/docs/ldap.md

 ## User list synchronization

 You will have to synchronize the user list with users from the LDAP.
-You can do it via a Python script.
-But to help you we added a command in zou to run it.
+A good option is to handle it via a Python script.
+But, to makes things simpler, we added a command in `zou` binary to do it for you.
 It's a one way sync.
 We consider that Zou should not alter your LDAP user list.

-This command requires many environment variables.
+This command requires additional environment variables:

+* `LDAP_USER`: Username of a LDAP user that can lists all LDAP users.
+* `LDAP_PASSWORD`: Password of a LDAP user that can lists all LDAP users.
+* `LDAP_EMAIL_DOMAIN`: User email will be built with username + @ + email domain.
+* `LDAP_EXCLUDED_ACCOUNTS`: Set the list of people that should not be created in Kitsu API (Zou).

 Example: